Portfolio overview

 Audit focus

-The primary risks identified for the portfolio relate to supporting Australian Government entities to act lawfully in carrying out its functions and the effectiveness and compliance risks for the department’s whole-of-government regulatory frameworks, particularly with respect to the Protective Security Policy Framework (most notably in relation to cyber security risks), resulting in a risk of inappropriate security mitigation strategies across the sector.
+The primary risks identified for the portfolio relate to supporting Australian Government entities to act lawfully in carrying out functions and the managing effectiveness and compliance risks for whole-of-government regulatory and policy frameworks such as lobbyists, fraud, freedom of information, privacy, anti-corruption and integrity.

-Specific risks in the Attorney-General’s portfolio relate to grants administration, policy development and regulation.
+Specific risks in the Attorney-General’s portfolio relate to grants administration, procurement, policy development and regulation.

 Grants administration

-The department’s grants administration responsibilities increased with the movement to it of various functions formerly within the Home Affairs portfolio.
-Grant programs are often delivered through grant hub arrangements, an approach that does not diminish the department’s responsibility for program design and delivery including the standard of application assessments.
+The department’s grants administration responsibilities increased with the movement to it of various functions formerly within the Home Affairs portfolio, with $131 million in grants awarded to commence in 2022–23.
+Grant programs may be delivered through grant hub arrangements, an approach that does not diminish the department’s responsibility for program design and delivery including the standard of application assessments.
 It is also important that decision making on the award of grant funding be informed by appropriate advice.

 Policy development

-AGD is playing an important policy development and implementation role in areas that include: including a First Nations Voice to Parliament in the Constitution; the implementation of a National Anti-Corruption Commission; the government’s response to the recommendations outlined by the Australian Human Rights Commission’s Respect@Work Report; and exploring opportunities to reform statutory appointment processes.
+AGD is playing policy development and implementation roles in areas that include: the implementation of a National Anti-Corruption Commission; the government’s response to the recommendations outlined by the Australian Human Rights Commission’s Respect@Work Report; implementing actions in response to the Royal Commission into Institutional Responses to Child Sexual Abuse; and exploring opportunities to reform statutory appointment processes.

 Regulation

-AGD is responsible for: whole-of-government regulation under the Commonwealth Fraud Control Framework; Protective Security Policy Framework; freedom of information; privacy legislation; and the Lobbying Code of Conduct and Lobbyist Register.
-The department is also responsible for assisting Australian Government entities to comply with the Legal Services Directions (through a Compliance Framework, guidance notes and education program) and support Australian Government entities to act lawfully in carrying out its functions.
+AGD is responsible for: whole-of-government regulation under the Commonwealth Fraud and Corruption Control Framework; regulating certain business activities in the financial, bullion and gambling sectors that have been identified as posing a risk for money laundering and terrorism financing; privacy legislation;and the lobbying code of conduct and register of lobbyists.
+The department is also responsible for assisting Australian Government entities to comply with the Legal Services Directions (through a Compliance Framework, guidance notes and education program) and supporting Australian Government entities to act lawfully in carrying out their functions.

 Previous performance audit coverage